 /* ############### STUDENT OPPORTUNITIES ############### */ ?>

-UI students who join the Student Advancement Network can help plan and carry out campus-wide events and initiatives, such as Nearly Naked Mile, Senior Week, and Phil’s Day.
-They can serve as selected representatives of the student body to network with UI alumni and donors.
-Student Advancement Network members also can educate their peers about the importance of philanthropy and engagement, their different forms, and how they enhance their UI experience.
+Current Iowa students who join the Student Advancement Network (SAN) serve as representatives of the student body for alumni and donors.
+Members also educate their peers about the importance of philanthropy and engagement, their different forms, and how they enhance the college experience.

 Student Impact Grants provide funding for undergraduate and graduate student activities outside of the classroom, like research, travel, and service projects.
 The goal of the grant is to enable students to pursue opportunities that might not otherwise be possible without financial assistance.
 The grants are made possible by a partnership between the University of Iowa Office of the President and Student Advancement Network (SAN).